mzffrtp/homebudgetapp/README.md

 ### TASKS

 - React;
     * for flexibility and compability with reusable components
+        - header with different function at different pages
+        - general component for error handling and getting validation from user in delete and edit functions
     * JSX syntax
     * hooks
         . useEffect for lifecyckle methods